-A defendant in a negligence suit typically tries to negate one of the elements of the plaintiff's cause of action.
-In other words, the defendant introduces evidence, for example, that he or she did not owe a duty to the plaintiff, exercised reasonable care, did not cause the plaintiff's damages, and so forth.
-In addition to negating one or more of these elements, a defendant may rely on one of a few doctrines that may eliminate or limit liability based on alleged negligence.
-Two of the more common doctrines are comparative fault and assumption of the risk.
+To successfully defend against a negligence suit, the defendant will try to negate one of the elements of the plaintiff's cause of action.
+In other words, the defendant introduces evidence that he or she did not owe a duty to the plaintiff; exercised reasonable care; did not cause the plaintiff's damages; and so forth.
+In addition, a defendant may rely on one of a few doctrines that may eliminate or limit liability based on alleged negligence.

 Three of the most common doctrines are contributory negligence, comparative fault, and assumption of risk.
 For instance, you may not be found entirely liable if the other party also was negligent.
 This and other defenses to negligence claims are discussed below.

 One of the most commonly used defenses to negligence claims is to show contributory negligence on the part of the plaintiff.
 Contributory negligence occurs when a plaintiff's conduct falls below a certain standard necessary for the plaintiff's protection, and this conduct cooperates with the defendant's negligence in causing harm to the plaintiff.
 In plain English, this means the plaintiff most likely would have avoided injuries had he or she not also been negligent.

 For example, a factory worker suffers serious burns to his face after his welding torch malfunctions.
 However, he failed to flip down his mask before using the torch, which would have prevented the injury.
 Technically speaking, the plaintiff's negligence for his safety (failure to use proper safety equipment) is the cause-in-fact and proximate cause of the damages.